Humkisultan/assignment2-2420/README.md

-# Project 2 - New User Script
+## Project 2 - New User Script

-This project has only one script, "new_user", which creates a new user on a Linux system, assigns them a shell, home directory, and optionally add them to specific groups.
+**Creating a new user** - This project has only one script, "new_user", which creates a new user on a Linux system, assigns them a shell, home directory, and optionally add them to specific groups.
 It handles UID and GID generation, group management, and the creation of the home directory with default configuration files.
 To run this script, the user must be the root user or use "sudo ./new_user -u user1 -s /bin/bash -g group1,group2" to run the script.

 There are 3 possible command-line options for this script: